Skip Navigation

 Understand password policies.

-1. Understand the following: password complexity; account lockout; password length; password history; time between password changes; enforce by using group policies; and common attach methods.
+1. Understand password policies: password complexity; account lockout; password length; password history; enforce by using group policies; and common attack methods; avoid common passwords or phrases.

 Understand encryption.